pardeepkakash2/study/c/socket/readme.txt

     How would you measure the context switch overhead between threads?
     How would you make a MT-safe hash table, while allowing for maximal concurrency?

+What is a socket?
+What is it used for?
+How are IP addresses resolved?
+What is the difference between an IP4 and IP6 address?
+How does that affect the socket calls?
+How do you determine what port to connect to?
+What are some of the common ones?
+What ports wouldn't you use?
+What is the difference between a TCP socket and a UDP socket?
+Why would you use one or the other?
+What list of calls are used to establish a TCP and/or UDP socket connection?
+What information is needed?
+How are the socket calls different if you are establishing a server side socket?
+How do you test whether a socket is ready to be read or written?
+If a socket closes unexpectedly, how would you know and how would you handle it?
+What happens to the connection, thread, process if a socket is not closed out properly?
+How long does a socket connection stay open when idle?
+How would you change that behavior?
+How would you set a socket to non-blocking mode?
+In what situations would you do that?
+How would you handle writing a multi-process and/or multi-threaded socket application?
+What considerations are there?
+Is there more than one way to handle it?